-From new experiences to building healthy habits, here are 15 healthy gift ideas for SF locals (and beyond).
-Plus, make sure you don’t miss the special CORE40 gift card promo at the end to get $25 in your account!
+From new experiences to building healthy habits, here are 15 healthy gift ideas for SF locals (and beyond)!

 Get floaty with it.
 Give the gift of defying gravity with a relaxing session at a float spa.
 The popular San Francisco favorite, Reboot Float & Cyro Spa (Marina), offers plenty of gift card options available for online purchase.
 Not in SF?
 No problem.
 Float spas have been evolving since the 1950’s, and there are plenty of modern float tank iterations all over the world.

 Knowledge is power.
 Gift an understanding of the body’s basics with a 1-on-1 nutritional consultation.
 Sometimes even your fitness fanatic friends could benefit from a better understanding of the body’s basic metabolic needs.
 Here are a few companies in SF who are holding it down with the nutritional know-how – Vital Nutrition Services (Sunset/West Portal), Happy Belly Health (Nob Hill), Food Therapy (Castro), Whole Body Balance (Noe Mission).